ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Verifier Owner:

-: An entity (typically an administrator), that is authorized to configure Appraisal Policy for Evidence in a Verifier.
+: An role performed by an entity (typically an administrator), that is authorized to configure Appraisal Policy for Evidence in a Verifier.
+A Verifier Owner manages the trust anchors of a Verifier via trust decisions.

 # Reference Use Cases {#referenceusecases}